iouthwaite/iouthwaite.github.io/About.md

 **Free Time**

 I follow professional Track & Field.
 Some recent WR performances worth watching are: McLaughlin-Levrone (400H), Chebet (10K), Mahuchikh (HJ, 2.10m!), and Duplantis (PV).
-I also run, bike, and drag friends on hiking trips.
+I run, bike, and drag friends on hiking trips.
+I also catsit for friends and family and assist in croissant + paris-brest baking (and eating).
 Most recently, I helped playtest "The Publish or Perish Game" & failed to skirt an *entirely unexpected* sensation of déjà vu.

 **Education/Training**